 While having support on the job is vital to your professional success, drivers also need support at home.
 You spend a lot of time away from your house, family, and friends, so a solid personal network is helpful as well.
 From watering houseplants to checking in on your children, building your community when at home can give you peace of mind when on the road.
 Pay special attention to personal relationships and do whatever you can to keep those bonds healthy.

 Route planning is an essential part of a truck driver’s job.
-Understanding where you are going and how to get there alleviates stress, makes you safer, and ensures you remain compliant with hours of service regulations.
+Understanding where you are going and how to get there alleviates stress, makes you safer and ensures you remain compliant with hours of service regulations.
 CloudTrucks Schedule Optimizer can help drivers organize their workflow and route up to 10 days in advance.

 CloudTrucks Schedule Optimizer can help drivers organize their workflow and route up to 10 days in advance.

+This nation continues to grow, and the trucking industry grows with it.
 Better pay and greater flexibility in your schedule and day-to-day working habits are just some of the perks you can find only in this profession.
 And don’t forget, the high demand for drivers and the high pay that comes with the job make it an outstanding opportunity for women to step onto a level playing field.

 If you want an employer who judges you for your willingness and ability to do the job rather than your gender, look no further than the trucking industry.
 As a bonus, we would like to point out that thanks to advances in trucking technology, the life of a truck driver has never been more comfortable, safer, easier, and enjoyable than today.
 To learn more about becoming a truck driver and how CloudTrucks can help you reach your career and life goals, be sure to read more in our FAQs.